danielgancino/act2_si_225_group4/README.md

 # act2_si_225_group4
 There was a problem with the repo being in PRIVATE; Google Colab was not able to find the repo if it is PRIVATE.
 Because of this, the repo was changed to PUBLIC.
+Will be changed back to PRIVATE when everything is committed.

 The notebook is organized and divided into sections from 1 to 11.
 Starting with the reading of the dataset and finishing with the conclusion of the analysis of the main findings.